 - Demonstrates a lack of understanding of the task, purpose, and audience.
-The thesis/controlling idea may be confusing or ambiguous.
-Completes few or no parts of the task. - Demonstrates little, if any, development of ideas.
-Lacks support for a thesis/controlling idea and provides inadequate details and/or source-based evidence.1 - Demonstrates little or no evidence of organizational structure or connection of ideas.
+The thesis/controlling idea may be ambiguous or absent.
+Provides little to no analysis/interpretation.1 Completes few or no parts of the task. - Demonstrates little, if any, development of ideas.
+Uses few or no meaningful references to the text and/or sources.2 Provides inadequate details. - Demonstrates little or no evidence of organizational structure or connection of ideas.
 Lacks an introduction and/or conclusion.
-Uses little or no paragraphing and transitional strategies. - Demonstrates little evidence of style, tone, or control of language.
+Uses inadequate or no paragraphing and transitional strategies. - Demonstrates little evidence of style, tone, or control of language.
 Uses confusing or incoherent word choice and exhibits no awareness of audience.
 Makes major errors in sentence structure. - Contains errors so severe in grammar, mechanics, punctuation, and spelling that they significantly interfere with the communication of the message. - 1.
-If applicable with prompt tasks that include sources.
+Primary types of analysis include literary, dramatic, poetic, and rhetorical. - 2.
+Sources may include literary texts, secondary sources, multimedia, performances, and/or other forms, as applicable to the prompt task.